Overtone Singing

 Le Rêve is an album that sprouted from the imagination of the French multi-instrumentalist Arnaud Lechat one Monday afternoon, late 2022.
 The inspiration was the painting Le Rêve and other work by Henri Rousseau, the fascinating naïve painter in fin-de-siècle / early 1900s Paris.
 In one inspired flow, Arnaud heard the parts for his own instruments and those I would play or sing.
 He recorded his own parts that afternoon, one by one as multi-track pieces.
 Then he invited me to add my own parts, specifying the instruments, moods and such.
 In a short while, everything fell together wonderfully well.
 Arnaud arranged the first performance with dancer Zhan Yachun, and several more followed.
 After those, we created a music-only version of Le Rêve.

 When I announced this upcoming album earlier this year, I was in very good spirits about the collaboration with Arnaud.
 There was the musical click we had had during previous projects, and an intensified click from the music he created for the two of us.
 We had had frequent contact for over a year about this production, and decided about many issues for the release together.
 We got close to the stage of pressing the album and needed one final meeting for the last issues regarding the design.
+And then, all of a sudden, Arnaud was no more.

 Our dreams to play this album live vanished.
 Our dreams for more projects could only remain dreams.
 The title of the album (which translates as ‘the dream’) haunted me in strange ways.
 I realised afterwards that the last café where we had met was called Dreamers Coffee.
-Two days after he passed away (and also the day after the gig we had to play without him in Kaohsiung), fate steered me to a café to meet someone, the only option left over.
+Two days after he left us (and also the day after the gig we had to play without him in Kaohsiung), fate steered me to a café to meet someone, the only option left over.
 The name?
 Rêve.

 It became clear how Arnaud had touched many people with this generosity and curiosity.
 He had set up many collaborations, getting the best out of a great variety of people.
 Some of them did not even consider themselves an artist.
 Arnaud recognised a talent and created nourishing conditions and used his organising skills so that the talent could emerge, and then merge with his own.

-Click on the image to go to Bandcamp to listen, to buy the physical album and/or to get the download.
+Click on the image below to go to Bandcamp to listen,

 The 1910 painting by Henri Rousseau which inspired Arnaud to write his new work